flammie/flammie.github.io/politics.markdown

 There are of course things that are political and I do have a kind of opinion that are important for my life, minority languages already mentioned.
-Here's a short list of opinions I might defend when in group of friends / drunk:
+Here's a short list of opinions I might defend when in group of friends / drunk, unpopular opinions if you may, in contemporary internet usage:

 * Capitalism especially in its current form is a total failure, I wrote a specific rant about it as well on this site, the gap between rich and the poor is the worst ever, the products and services we get are not best quality they can be, etc. etc.,
-* r/fuckcars: the older I get the more I realise car culture has destroyed our cities, car drivers murder more people than any other human cause and cause more pollution that could be avoided
+* r/fuckcars: the older I get the more I realise car culture has destroyed our cities, car drivers murder more people than any other human cause and create more pollution that could be avoided
 * relatedly I do get more eco conscious getting older in the current climate crisis, go support extinction rebellion in that, their mission statement is